-Answer: The indwelling of the Holy Spirit is the action by which God takes up permanent residence in the body of a believer in Jesus Christ.
+The indwelling of the Holy Spirit is the action by which God takes up permanent residence in the body of a believer in Jesus Christ.
 In the Old Testament, the Spirit would come and go from the saints, empowering them for service but not necessarily remaining with them (see Judges 15:14; 1 Chronicles 12:18; Psalm 51:11; Ezekiel 11:5).
 Jesus revealed to His disciples the new role the Spirit of Truth would play in their lives: “He lives with you and will be in you” (John 14:17).
-The apostle Paul wrote, “Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you have from God, and that you are not your own?
-For you are bought with a price; therefore glorify God in your body” (1 Corinthians 6:19–20).
+The apostle Paul wrote, “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
+You are not your own; you were bought at a price.
+Therefore honor God with your bodies” (1 Corinthians 6:19–20).

 These verses are telling us that the believer in Jesus Christ has the third Person of the Trinity, the Holy Spirit, living in him.
 When an individual accepts Christ as personal Savior, the Holy Spirit gives the believer the life of God, eternal life, which is really His very nature (Titus 3:5; 2 Peter 1:4), and the Holy Spirit comes to live within him spiritually.
 The fact that the believer’s body is likened to a temple where the Holy Spirit lives helps us understand what the indwelling of the Holy Spirit is all about.
 The word temple is used to describe the Holy of Holies, the inner sanctum in the Old Testament tabernacle structure.
 There, God’s presence would appear in a cloud and meet the high priest, who came once a year into the Holy of Holies.
 On the Day of Atonement, the high priest brought the blood of a slain animal and sprinkled it on the mercy seat of the Ark of the Covenant.
 On this special day, God granted forgiveness to the priest and His people.